 Build your own community

-Community-as-a-Service is a business model for the 21st century.
+Community-as-a-Service is a Community-as-a-Service: A Business Model for the 21st Centurybusiness model for the 21st century.
 As a successful freelancer, you can share your experience online, help others thrive, and create a community.

 With this community, you can start your own content creation business (or, to put it more bluntly, create what you want and sell it through the community).